This past year has brought the future forward, and global ecommerce is exploding. But is your store set up for global sales?

 For now, to ensure that your international buyers can discover your products and pay in their local currency on your site, install Shopify’s Geolocation app.
 When a buyer from the country/region that you're now targeting lands on your site, Geolocation intelligently identifies where they're shopping from using their IP address and ensures they view your store in their local pricing.

 Allowing international buyers to shop in their local currency increases the likelihood that they will buy from you — so prioritize installing the Geolocation pop-up before any promotional messaging or other pop-ups that you may have.
-For enhanced results, we recommend using the pop-up modal in the centre of the screen, which yields the highest rate of acceptance from buyers.
+For enhanced results, we recommend using the pop-up modal in the center of the screen, which yields the highest rate of acceptance from buyers.

 Take control of your international pricing (requires Shopify Payments)